-"Cyrus was a little boy of good dispositions and humane temper.
-He was very fond of drawing, and often went into the fields for the purpose of taking sketches of trees, houses, &c., which he would show to his parents.
-On one occasion he had retired into a shed at the back of his father's house, and was so much absorbed in planning something with his compasses, as not to be for a long time aware of his father's presence.
+CYRUS was a little boy of very good disposition, and a very humane temper.
 He had several masters, who endeavoured to teach him everything that was good; and he was educated with several little boys about his own age.
-One evening his father asked him what he had done or learned that day.
-'Sir,' said Cyrus, 'I was punished to-day for deciding unjustly.'
-'How so?' said his father.
-Cyrus .--There were two boys, one of whom was a great and the other a little boy.
-Now, it happened that the little boy had a coat that was much too big for him, but the great boy had one that scarcely reached below his middle, and was too tight for him in every part; upon which the great boy proposed to the little boy to change coats with him, 'because then,' said he, 'we shall be both exactly fitted; for your coat is as much too big for you as mine is too little for me.'
-The little boy would not consent to the proposal, on which the great boy took his coat away by force, and gave his own to the little boy in exchange.
-While they were disputing upon this subject I chanced to pass by, and they agreed to make me judge of the affair.
-But I decided that the little boy should keep the little coat, and the great boy the great one-for which judgment my master punished me.'
+One evening, his father asked him what he had done, or learned that day.
+"Sir," said Cyrus, "I was punished to-day for deciding unjustly."-" How so?" said his father.-Cyrus.
+There were two boys, one of whom was a great, and the other a little boy.
+Now it happened that the little boy had a coat that was much too big for him; but the great boy had one that scarcely reached below his middle, and was too tight for him in every part; upon which, the great boy proposed to the little boy to exchange coats with him, "because then," said he, "we shall be both exactly fitted; for your coat is as much too big for you, as mine is too little for me." -The little boy would not consent to the proposal; on which, the great boy took his coat away by force, and gave his own to the little boy in exchange.
+While they were disputing upon this subject, I chanced to pass by, and they agreed to make me judge of the affair.
+But I decided that the little boy should keep the little coat, and the great boy the great one; for which judgment my master punished me.

-""Why so?' said Cyrus' father; 'was not the little coat most proper for the little boy, and the large coat for the great boy?'
-'Yes, sir,' answered Cyrus; 'but my master told me I was not made judge to examine which coat best fitted either of the boys, but to decide whether it was just that the great boy should take away the coat of the little one against his consent; and therefore I decided unjustly, and deserved to be punished.""
+"Why so?" said Cyrus's father; "was not the

+little coat most proper for the little boy, and the large coat for the great boy?"-"Yes, sir," answered Cyrus; "but my master told me, I was not made judge to examine which coat best fitted either of the boys, but to decide whether it were just that the great boy should take away the coat of the little one against his consent; and therefore I decided unjustly, and deserved to be punished."

-Just as the story was finished, they were surprised to see a little ragged boy come running up to them, with a bundle of clothes under his arm.
-His eyes were black, as if he had been severely beaten, his nose was swelled, his shirt was bloody, and his waistcoat did but just hang upon his back, so much was it torn.
-He came running up to Tommy, and threw down the bundle before him, saying, "Here master, take your clothes again; and I wish they had been at the bottom of the ditch I pulled you out of, instead of upon my back; but I never will put such frippery on again as long as I have breath in my body."
+Just as the story was finished, they were surprised to see a little ragged boy come running up to them, with a bundle of clothes under his arm: his eyes were black, as though he had been severely beaten, his nose was swelled, his shirt was bloody, and his waistcoat did but just hang upon his back, so much was it torn.
+He came running up to Tommy, and threw down the bundle before him, saying, "Here, master, take your clothes again; and I wish that they had been at the bottom of the ditch I pulled you out of, instead of upon my back:-but I never will put such frippery on again as long as I have breath in my body."